 Discussions between Hélène and Germaine thus lend themselves to narrating the journey of one’s life, exploring those aspects justifying a particular decision, and gaining confidence.
 They shed light on the importance of being able to express and display one’s ‘determination’ and of building a trusting relationship.
 In talking about her life journey, Germaine spontaneously brought up a number of reasons, which allowed Hélène to get a better idea of the person.
 Hélène sorted through and ranked these reasons, occasionally probing a few details while offering her opinion on certain statements.
 Hélène put Germaine’s words into perspective when Germaine defined herself as “no longer good for anything” or claimed to be “a burden to others.”
-By the same token, she considered that the fear expressed by Germaine to end her life in a care home – consistent with the criteria set by the association – was borne out of a negative representation based more on fantasy than reality.
+By the same token, she considered that the fear expressed by Germaine to end her life in a care home was borne out of a negative representation based more on fantasy than reality.
 This fear would not constitute sufficient grounds for requesting an assisted suicide.
-Throughout the narration, the legitimacy of the will to resort to assisted suicide was constructed and, in turn, strengthened the support volunteer’s own determination to perform an act that few people, at bottom, would agree to carry out.
+Throughout the narration, the legitimacy of the will to resort to assisted suicide was constructed and, in turn, strengthened the volunteer’s own determination to perform aid in dying that few people, at bottom, would agree to carry out.

 These various clarifications, which might have otherwise limited Hélène’s willingness to provide support, led her to recognize the validity of Germaine’s request.
-The support worker/volunteer thus confirmed her acceptance to provide support to the patient right to the very end.
+The volunteer thus confirmed her acceptance to provide support to the patient right to the very end.
 In Hélène’s eyes, the conditions had been fulfilled: there was the presence of a potentially fatal illness and intolerable suffering (that did not constitute a legal criterion per se); mental competence; sufficient motor coordination to perform the final gesture; and in more subjective terms, the feeling of having lived a full, even accomplished, life; acceptance of death and evidence that family members had been adequately informed of her intentions.
 Hélène also made sure that Germaine’s negative self-perceptions did not contradict with her expressed feeling of having lived “a full life” or that these self-perceptions did not appear to be the only ‘good reasons’ to resort to assisted suicide.
 The negative aspects were thus taken into consideration but ‘neutralized’ in the exchanges between the women.

 This pedagogy seems to follow a double logic: the idea of befriending death and constructing meaning.
 Germaine stated that she was “not afraid of death.”
 She explained that she had already buried her mother, her father, her son, and two of her husbands.
 She was ready to accept death because she had the feeling of having lived a full life, with plenty of joy and suffering: “Oh, my life, from moments of rage to moments of happiness!”
-Germaine also noted how proud she was of her children’s success so that she no longer had to worry about them.
 In describing her hard life and proclaiming her satisfaction from its richness, Germaine more strongly impressed upon Hélène her determination.
 Her daughter Marie, who also attended this first meeting, reaffirmed this impression by commenting on her mother’s character: “She’s a strong-willed woman […].
 She does what she wants.”